InsomniacDevil/security-log-analyzer/README.md

 # security-log-analyzer
-Python tool that parses system logs to detect failed login attempt
+Python tool that parses log files to detect failed login attempts and suspicious IPs.